wbenoit26/h5tree/README.md

 It also displays meta-data, such as the data shape, data type, and the values of attributes.

 ## Install
-Install with `pip install h5tree`, or simply copy the file `bin/h5tree` to a folder in your system `PATH`
+Install by cloning this repo, and then running `pip install .` inside the directory.

 ## Example output
 ```bash